 Historic McCormick Ranch to be added to Sonoma, Napa open space

-A historic 654-acre homestead will soon be added to the Sonoma County regional parks system, one that promises to enhance the wild landscape at the crest of the Mayacamas Mountains between Napa and Sonoma counties.
+A historic 654-acre homestead will soon be added to the Sonoma County regional parks system, one that promises to enhance the wild landscape system at the crest of the Mayacamas Mountains between Napa and Sonoma counties.

 Though it’s not a done deal – the $14.5 million price tag has yet to be fully raised by the Sonoma Land Trust, which is shepherding the purchase – upon its sale, the McCormick Ranch will also add to an 85-mile wildlife corridor stretching from Point Reyes to the Berryessa-Snow Mountain National Monument, according to Land Trust officials.